| |

 Why Skip Lake Louise Canada?

-From the airport, you can either rent a car, or take a shuttle to Lake Louise (there are a few shuttle companies, but I found the Brewster Express that seemed to have a lot of pick up and drop off options).
+From the airport, you can either rent a car, or take a shuttle to Lake Louise (there are a few shuttle companies, but I found the Brewster Express had a lot of pick up and drop off options).
+Otherwise, you can book this private shuttle from the Calgary airport to Lake Louise.

 people-visit-lake-louise

 During peak hours, you can barely find a good spot to take a picture without anyone blocking you.
-Luckily, tourists can stand in the lake itself (the canoes actually make a beautiful subject!).
+Luckily, tourists can’t stand in the lake itself (the canoes actually make a beautiful subject!).

 the-crowds-at-lake-louise-canada